 What we do see, however, and regularly is that sellers face a range of possible punishments if they continue to operate more than one account that is quite clearly related to another one.

-I’m selling a lot of the same inventory in the UK, that I sell in the US, but I keep running afoul of policy violations!
+A lot of the same inventory I sell on Amazon in the UK, I sell in the US, but I keep running afoul of policy violations!
 I have lost many listings for products.
 What Should I Do to prevent this?

 You need to take as much time, effort and energy as possible to identify potential violations of local laws or Amazon policies when you load listings for sale in a new, and foreign, marketplace.